CompulsiveCoder/kubernetes/docs/getting-started-guides/ubuntu.md

 ## Introduction

-This document describes how to deploy kubernetes on ubuntu nodes, including 1 master node and 3 minion nodes, and people uses this approach can scale to **any number of minion nodes** by changing some settings with ease.
-The original idea was heavily inspired by @jainvipin 's ubuntu single node work, which has been merge into this document.
+This document describes how to deploy kubernetes on ubuntu nodes, including 1 master node and 3 minion nodes, and people using this approach can scale to **any number of minion nodes** by changing some settings with ease.
+The original idea was heavily inspired by @jainvipin's ubuntu single node work, which has been merge into this document.

 [Cloud team from Zhejiang University](https://github.com/ZJU-SEL) will maintain this work.